xparadoxical/gddocs/docs/resources/client/gamesave/GS_Value.md

 ## GS_26

 GS_26 is your currently active path.
 The value is the same as the path key in GS_value.
+Contary to most GS's, it's an integer value and not a dictionary.

 | Structure |
 |:----------|